 The Leap was designed to provide the ultimate in workspace seating.
 It has a number of tricks it uses to make your life easier, and we’ll explore these more fully below.

 Let’s start with the basics.
-This chair retails for a little over 900 USD at the moment, which puts it very squarely into the premium chair category.
+This chair retails for a little over or under $1000 at the moment, depending on color, which puts it very squarely into the premium chair category.
 It comes in one of six colors, with the red and blue variants being particularly striking.

 It comes with a lifetime limited warranty so hypothetically, this could be the last chair you ever have to buy.
 Make no mistake: if you treat this chair well, it’ll do the same for you thanks to its posture-saving design.